 10. Canceling a credit card

-Closing a card account can decrease your overall credit utilization ratio, potentially lowering your credit score, as well as shorten the overall age of your credit history if you’ve had the card a long time.
+Closing a card account can decrease your overall credit utilization ratio, potentially lowering your credit score.

 11. Being an authorized user on someone’s ‘bad’ account